kartikooo2/ExamSage/README.md

 Contributing to ExamSage

-Thank you for your interest in contributing to ExamSage! 🎉

 We appreciate every contribution, whether it's fixing bugs, improving documentation, adding features, or enhancing the user experience.